 Health insurance covers much of the cost of the various medical expenses you’ll have during your life.
 Generally speaking, there are two basic types of health insurance:

 - Private.
 These health insurance plans are offered by private companies.
 Many people get private health insurance through a group plan provided by their employers.

 - Public.
 Public health insurance plans are government funded.
 One example of a public health insurance program is Medicare.
 Others include Medicaid and Veteran’s Affairs benefits.

-According to a recent report from the U.S. Census Bureau, 68 percent of Americans have some form of private health insurance.
+According to a 2020 report from the U.S. Census Bureau, 68 percent of Americans have some form of private health insurance.
 Only 34.1 percent have public health insurance, including 18.1 percent who are enrolled in Medicare.

 Health insurance helps you pay for many types of medical expenses.
 According to 2016 research, Medicare is associated with lower spending on healthcare services compared with private insurance.

 It is possible to have both private insurance and Medicare at the same time.